jasongrimes/fretboardfoundation/about.md

 but that’s just the reality.
 It’s best if we’re all prepared for it.

-I *can* promise that any thoughtful correspondence will receive my attention eventually, and maybe even a reply.
+I *do* promise to give my attention eventually to any thoughtful correspondence I receive, and maybe even reply.

 Please set your expectations accordingly.